Close

 Q: My daughter is a freshman.
 She recently called me and sounds overwhelmed and stressed.
 What can she do?

 Ask your daughter to talk to you about how it is to be at the university and what her days have been like.
 Listen to what she has to say without giving advice or solutions right away.
 Just let her talk to you about what's going on and how she's dealing with things.
 Ask her what she worries about and what she thinks might help her.
 Let her know that going to college is a big change and that stress is natural in this situation.
 Adjusting to being away from home, having to make decisions for herself, and trying to figure everything out takes time, maybe several weeks.
 Encourage her to have fun and to begin to develop friendships with people she can talk to.
 Tell her that you have faith in her and that you support her and will be there for her.
 Ask her to stay in touch with you on a regular basis.
-If she continues to have problems adjusting or feeling overwhelmed, direct her to the Counseling Center where she can talk to someone about her stress.
+If she continues to have problems adjusting or feeling overwhelmed, direct her to the Center for Counseling and Mental Health Wellness where she can talk to someone about her stress.

 Q: My son has stopped going to class and sounds depressed.
 What should I do?